dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

 ## Demo Architecture
-- The next subtopics will describe the end-to-end CDP Private Cloud installation procedure using the following demo architecture diagram.
+- The next subtopics will describe the end-to-end CDP Private Cloud installation procedure using the following demo/proof-of-concept architecture diagram.

     ![](../../assets/images/logicalarch.png)